Kurt Vonnegut: Death and legacy

 Vonnegut's works have evoked ire on several occasions.
 His most prominent novel, Slaughterhouse-Five, has been objected to or removed at various institutions in at least 18 instances.
 In the case of Island Trees School District v.
 Pico, the United States Supreme Court ruled that a school district's ban on Slaughterhouse-Five—which the board had called "anti-American, anti-Christian, anti-Semitic, and just plain filthy"—and eight other novels was unconstitutional.
 When a school board in Republic, Missouri, decided to withdraw Vonnegut's novel from its libraries, the Kurt Vonnegut Memorial Library offered a free copy to all the students of the district.

 Tally, writing in 2013, suggests that Vonnegut has only recently become the subject of serious study rather than fan adulation, and much is yet to be written about him.
 "The time for scholars to say 'Here's why Vonnegut is worth reading' has definitively ended, thank goodness.
 We know he's worth reading.
 Now tell us things we don't know."
 Todd F. Davis notes that Vonnegut's work is kept alive by his loyal readers, who have "significant influence as they continue to purchase Vonnegut's work, passing it on to subsequent generations and keeping his entire canon in print—an impressive list of more than twenty books that [Dell Publishing] has continued to refurbish and hawk with new cover designs."
 Donald E. Morse notes that Vonnegut "is now firmly, if somewhat controversially, ensconced in the American and world literary canon as well as in high school, college and graduate curricula".
 Tally writes of Vonnegut's work:

 The Science Fiction and Fantasy Hall of Fame inducted Vonnegut posthumously in 2015.
 The asteroid 25399 Vonnegut is named in his honor.
 A crater on the planet Mercury has also been named in his honor.
 In 2021, the Kurt Vonnegut Museum and Library in Indianapolis was designated a Literary Landmark by the Literary Landmarks Association.
-In 1986, the University of Evansville library located in Evansville, Indiana was named after Vonnegut, where he spoke during the dedication ceremony.
+In 1986, the University of Evansville library located in Evansville, Indiana, where he spoke during the dedication ceremony, was named after Vonnegut.